 With both series, Cisco offers you extensive support and resources to create a network infrastructure on your terms.
 Which is the right choice for you ultimately depends on your individual requirements.

-In modern data centers with a focus on high performance and scalability and integration with cloud services, Nexus is often the better solution.
+In modern data centers with a focus on high performance with cloud services, Nexus is often the better solution.
 If your focus is on flexibility, comprehensive security and support for a wide range of applications in the corporate and campus environment, Catalyst could be the right choice for you.

 We would be happy to help you find the right products (both new and refurbished) for your application.
 Simply contact us using our inquiry form if you would like detailed advice.